A UX Engineer with a B.S. degree in Computer Science, a minor in 2D|3D Animation, and a professional diploma in UX/UI Design

 My internship at Propane is where my passion for solving real-world, end-to-end user problems were solidified.
 I further learned that I enjoy and thrive in collaborative environments and cross-disciplinary teams where we would have direct, honest, and open communication.
 Here is where I learned what it's like as a team to celebrate wins and to openly discuss and accept setbacks as lessons to further improve upon.
 I got way more out of this experience than mentorship and self-development — I got what it's like to have an extended work family.Here's what some of them had to say ->

-Right now, I'm looking to further develop and sharpen my diverse skill-set in an environment where I can help make real-world impact — to create painkillers rather than vitamins, to collaborate, collectively brainstorm and be a part of an amazing team that's passionate about the products they build for their clients.
+I'm looking to further develop and sharpen my diverse skill-set in an environment where I can help make real-world impact — to create painkillers rather than vitamins, to collaborate, collectively brainstorm and be a part of an amazing team that's passionate about the products they build for their clients.
 I'm also looking forward to further invest in my passion for VR/AR — exploring the cutting-edge technology that will change the way people interact, connect, learn, and socialize.
 I'm super excited and ready for whatever the future holds and wherever it takes me!